SuperSaaS/wordpress_plugin/readme.txt

 == Description ==

-SuperSaaS is a flexible online appointment scheduling system that works with many different businesses and is available in 28 languages.
+SuperSaaS is a flexible online appointment scheduling system that works with many different businesses and is available in over 28 languages.
 The basic version is free, a paid version is available for large users and commercial use.

 The plugin can automatically log a user into a SuperSaaS schedule using his WordPress username.
 It passes along the user's information, creating or updating the user's information on SuperSaaS as needed.
 This saves users from having to log in twice.